geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-04/meeting-transcript.md

 error propagation, but in this case if you compare

 ##### **Chenyu** [[00:23:38](https://www.youtube.com/watch?v=gmY_RjZsYys&t=1418)]
-if you download the same thing and try to parse it with Onyx
+if you download the same thing and try to parse it with ONNX

 ##### **Sieds Lykles** [[00:23:43](https://www.youtube.com/watch?v=gmY_RjZsYys&t=1423)]
 or parser, you get similar errors